 - Responsible Lending and Borrowing / Expanded Debt Relief-

 - Reform of international financial institutions-

 - Establishing trade policies that promote the common good-

 The following extracts are from the Thabo Mbeki Foundation: http://www.thabombekifoundation.org.za/

-[this website was mysteriously removed 2 months after we started using it in our correspondence with RSA INC. agencies… It seems Thabo Mbeki did his homework into the financial system and was campaigning internationally for an investigation; but, it seems that the pressure from the RSA cabal was too much; we are quite sure that his spats with the Hawks and others were because of the following;]
+[Note: this website was mysteriously removed 2 months after we started referring to it in our correspondence with RSA INC. agencies… It seems Thabo Mbeki did his homework into the financial system and was campaigning internationally for an investigation; but, it seems that the pressure from the RSA cabal was too much; we are quite sure that his spats with the Hawks and others were because of the following;]

 Tackling Illicit Capital Flows for Economic Transformation